dlill/DynSysBio2019/Exercises/aufgaben06.tex.md

 # Homework

-* Implement the control coefficients with finite differences, evaluate the control coefficients for different `h = [10. ^x for x in -16:0]`, determine the order magnitude of `h` where it becomes numerically instable.
+* Implement the control coefficients with finite differences, evaluate the control coefficients for different `h = [10. ^x for x in -16:0]`, determine the order magnitude of `h` where the derivatives become numerically instable.

 Cathedral exercise: